 We hope that we have provided everything you'd like to know about our school.
 If in any doubt, please pop in, call the office or make a time to meet with your child's teacher.

-You can follow us on Twitter @HerneJunior
+You can find us on Facebook

 Or see our vibrant and exciting website: www.hernejunior.com